Skip to main content

 • “Even the most minute details, like the eerie atmosphere and thematic music, add to the authenticity of the experience.”

-• “Game is ok played for about 8ish hours thinking it would be a fun game but after a while the novelty of the Death Note IP faded and the game became pretty repetitive.
-Plus, everyone in most lobbies are just people screaming slurs or blasting music, so it’s just an eardrum explosion of bigotry.
-Would only recommend if bored and like games like Among Us.”
+• “After playing about 8 hours, the novelty of the Death Note IP fades and the game becomes pretty repetitive.
+Most lobbies are filled with people screaming slurs or blasting music, making it an eardrum explosion of bigotry.”

-• “If you manage by some miracle to get a group of people who aren't screaming racist stuff, playing loud music, or breathing so loud that you would think that single person is single-handedly taking up 50% of the world's supply of oxygen, then you will end up in a party where people do not discuss and just vote at random.”
+• “If by some miracle you get a group of people who aren't screaming racist stuff, playing loud music, or breathing heavily, you'll still end up in a party where people do not discuss and just vote at random.”

 • story